+Three physiologic variables, Virchow's Triad, lead to thrombus formation:2

+- Disturbance in blood flow causing stasis

+- Hypercoagulability

+- Vessel wall damage

-Three physiologic variables, Virchow's Triad, lead to thrombus formation: 1.)
-Disturbance in blood flow causing stasis, 2.)
-Hypercoagulability, and 3.)
-Vessel wall damage.2 Physiologic conditions predisposing individuals to this triad are considered to be high risk for VTE.
+Physiologic conditions predisposing individuals to this triad are considered to be high risk for VTE.
 High risk conditions for VTE include: trauma, orthopedic surgery, burns, procedures lasting more than 30 to 45 minutes, positioning that constricts blood vessels, use of tourniquets, varicosities, obesity, smoking, HRT, pregnancy or postpartum, CHF, COPD, dehydration, hypovolemia, ethnicity, immobility or sedentary lifestyle, personal history or a family history of clotting disorders, DVT, PE, blood clots.2 Research has shown that emptying the deep veins of the legs (preventing stasis) reduces thrombus formation.
-Stasis prevention can be achieved through early mobilization and compression therapy with intermittent pneumatic compression (IPC) and/or graduated compression stockings (GCS).^{3,4}
+Stasis prevention can be achieved through early mobilization and compression therapy with intermittent pneumatic compression (IPC) and/or graduated compression stockings (GCS).
+3

 Correctly applied IPC that includes three locations, foot, calf, and thigh, has been shown to be the most effective (using current technology).
-Ideally, IPC sleeves should sense each leg independently and provide compressions to match postcompression venous refill times.4 GCS can be knee or thigh length.
+Ideally, IPC sleeves should sense each leg independently and provide compressions to match postcompression venous refill times.3 GCS can be knee or thigh length.
 Thigh length GCS are associated with wrinkling, rolling, and a tourniquet effect.
-Hilleran-Listerud (2008) concluded that knee length GCS and IPC were equally effective in reducing VTE, were more comfortable for patients, were associated with greater compliance and ease of use, were more cost effective and posed less injury risk related to poor fit and wrinkling.4

-While GCS and IPC are highly effective in VTE prevention, there are potential contraindications for their use: peripheral vascular disease, arterial insufficiency, leg deformity, excessive (greater than 3+) edema, pulmonary edema, peripheral neuropathy, and preexisting skin conditions.
+Knee length GCS and IPC were determined to be effective in reducing VTE, were more comfortable for patients, were associated with greater compliance and ease of use, were more cost effective and posed less injury risk related to poor fit and wrinkling.3 While GCS and IPC are highly effective in VTE prevention, there are potential contraindications for their use: peripheral vascular disease, arterial insufficiency, leg deformity, excessive (greater than 3+) edema, pulmonary edema, peripheral neuropathy, and preexisting skin conditions.